 - Alphabet Die

 Start your Easter banner by doing your die cutting.
 I cut four carrots and four carrot stems.
 Next we want to attach our stems to our carrots.

-Moving onto our letters, I had the joy to work with a fun alphabet designed by Laura Kelly.
-This die set is sadly no longer available through Sizzix 🙁 But you can use any alphabet die, cut your own using an e-cutter, or stickers.
+For the letter, this die set is sadly no longer available through Sizzix 🙁 But you can use any alphabet die, cut your own using an e-cutter, or stickers.
 There are many ways to get letters on your banners.
 You will want to also create banners using either dies, e-cutter, or just card stock and scissors.

 Use your favorite adhesive to attach your letters to your card stock banners.